omizeth/uic_tr18-trad-inversa-es-en/unidad1/semana1/Romo_INM-en-us.md

 # National Institute of Migration

-## Acquiring a work permit for foreign temporary residents in Mexico
+## Acquiring a Work Permit for Foreign Temporary Residents in Mexico

 If you are a temporary resident foreigner or a temporary student, you can apply for a work permit in Mexico.